hafizmrozlan/thewatch-uimockup/README.md

 # thewatch-uimockup
-A demo mockup UI for the watch UI programmer application
+A demo mockup UI for the watch UI programmer application.
+Created by Hafiz Mohd Rozlan for demo and test purposes only.